LensRomantic: Minolta MD 100mm 1:2.5

 This comparison is correct only for conditions and equipment used for tests.
 Test results can differ if any element is changed.

 Tested lens review:

 Test description: Camera Sony A7II (24mpx, full frame) was fixed on the tripod and managed remotely with computer display as a viewfinder.
 Targets (buildings) were fixed by gravity power on the distances in more than 200 meters.
 All shots were made with apertures from fully opened and up to F16.
 ISO-100.
 Shutter Speed – depends on light (camera A-mode).
 SteadyShot – OFF.
 Focus was manually corrected for each shot to exclude focus-shift.

 Finally, pictures were converted from ARW-files in Capture One with default settings (some single files have a slight light correction, for better visual convenience in comparison), then cut into 300×200 px elements (100% crops), combined into diagrams and exported into JPEG-files.

 - Sunlight has been changed during the session.

 I do not see any differences in sharpness, which are worth mentioning.

-There is just one note for F2.5 only: if you use a microscope, you can see a slightly strange behavior.
+There is just one note for F2.5 only: if you use a microscope, you can see slightly strange behavior.
 In the center, the sharpness is the same for both lenses.
-But at the same time, the first is slightly better on the middle, and the second is slightly better in the corners.
+But at the same time, the first is slightly better in the middle, and the second is slightly better in the corners.
 But, as I said, I do not think that this can be noticed when photographing.
-BTW: such behavior isn’t often, but can be seen with other lenses, I’ll mark if find an another pair.
+BTW: such behavior isn’t often but can be seen with other lenses, I’ll mark if find another pair.